antonvh/mpy-robot-tools/README.md

 Copy the code from the [install script](Installer/install_mpy_robot_tools.py) to an empty python project in the LEGO MINDSTORMS or LEGO SPIKE program.
 Then run it once.

 UNPLUG The hub before it completes the restart after the script!!
+Watch the console output for action to unplug.

+Caution if the Spike/Mindstorm app asks for a firmewae update and you accept you will need to re-install.
+You can just disconect and ignore the update the Hub will be in a "big square" for waiting for update just long press the center button and power cycle the hub to reconect to the lego app, it wont ask a second time to update in the instance.

+### Uninstall ###

+To uninstall reboot the lego hub and the lego Spike/Mindstorm app it will ask to update this will remove the tools.

 ## Overview of the tools ##